Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display

-In this work, we lift these limitations with neural \'{e}tendue expanders, a new breed of static optical elements that have been optimized for \'{e}tendue expansion and accurate reproduction of natural images when combined with an SLM (Fig.~\ref{fig:schematic}b).
+In this work, we lift these limitations with neural \'{e}tendue expanders, a new breed of static optical elements that have been optimized for \'{e}tendue expansion and accurate reproduction of natural images when combined with an SLM (Fig.~\ref{fig:training}).
 These optical elements inherit the aforementioned benefits of scattering elements.
 However, unlike existing random scattering masks, neural \'{e}tendue expanders are jointly learned together with the SLM pattern across a natural image dataset.
 We devise a differentiable holographic image formation model that enables learning via first-order stochastic optimization.
 The resulting learned wavefront modulation pushes reconstruction noise outside of the perceivable frequency bands of human visual systems while retaining perceptually critical frequency bands of natural images.
+We provide analysis that validates that the learned optical elements possess these properties.
 In simulation, we demonstrate \'{e}tendue-expanded holograms at 64$\times$ \'{e}tendue expansion factor with perceptual display quality over 29\,dB peak signal-to-noise ratio (PSNR), more than one order of magnitude in reduced error over the existing methods.
-Our 64$\times$ neural \'{e}tendue expander combined with an 8K-pixel SLM\cite{Sterling2008JVC} covers 85\% of the human stereo FOV\cite{Wheelwright2018FOV} with a 18.5\,mm eyebox size, providing a high-fidelity, immersive VR/AR experience.
+Furthermore, the expanders also facilitate high-fidelity \'{e}tendue expanded 3D color holograms of natural scenes, see Supplementary Information, and the the elements are also robust to varying pupil positions within the eyebox.
+We experimentally validate the method with a 1K-pixel SLM to expand the FOV by $8\times$ in each direction.
+Since the improvement in display quality depends on the \'{e}tendue expansion factor and not on the native resolution of the SLM, our 64$\times$ neural \'{e}tendue expander enables high-fidelity ultra-wide-angle holographic projection of natural images when using an 8K-pixel SLM\cite{Sterling2008JVC}.
+Notably, an 8K-pixel SLM combined with 64$\times$ \'{e}tendue expansion can cover 85\% of the human stereo FOV\cite{Wheelwright2018FOV} with an 18.5\,mm eyebox size, providing a high-fidelity, immersive VR/AR experience.